alexpaul/Big-O-Notation/README.md

 #### Example 1

-In this example the performance of `calculateAverageAge` is `O(n)`, linear.
+In the example below the runtime complexity of `calculateAverageAge` is `O(n)`, read (big O of n), linear.
 As the size of the `ages` array grows the efficiency of this algorithm grows linearly.

 ```swift
 func calculateAverageAge(_ ages: [Int]) -> Double {